Test data management

 Test data management software

-Being in control of test data is getting more important.
-With the help of subsetting technology, you can deploy smaller-sized sets of test data to an environment.
-These are flexible and sizing is not an issue anymore.
-With a good test data management platform, you can easily give every test team their own (masked) test data set which they can refresh on demand.
-This approach is not only great for efficiency and performance, but also the strategy that will help your business grow and become industry-leading.
+Being in control of test data is increasingly important.
+Subsetting technology allows you to deploy smaller sets of test data to any environment, offering flexibility without size limitations.
+A robust test data management platform enables you to provide each test team with their own masked test data set that they can refresh on demand.
+This approach not only enhances efficiency and performance but also serves as a strategic move to help your business grow and become an industry leader.

-The DATPROF software suite consists of several products that allow its customers to realize test data management solutions.
-The heart of the suite is formed by DATPROF Runtime.
-This is the test data provisioning platform where execution of DATPROF templates place.
-In a typical test data management implementation the most frequently used tools are:
+The DATPROF test data platform consists of several modules that helps you modernize your test data management.
+The foundation of the platform is formed by DATPROF Runtime.
+This is the self-service portal where the execution of test data projects takes place.
+In a typical test data management implementation, the most frequently used modules are:

 - DATPROF Analyze for the purpose of analyzing and profiling a data source;